microsoft/psi/index.md

 We hope the community can help improve and evolve Platform for Situated Intelligence.
 If you plan to contribute to the codebase, please read the [Contributing Guidelines](https://github.com/Microsoft/psi/blob/master/CONTRIBUTING.md) document.
 It describes how the source code is organized and things you need to know before making any source code changes.

+# Who is Using

+Platform for Situated Intelligence is currently being used in a number of industry and academic research labs, including (but not limited to):
+* in the [Situated Interaction](https://www.microsoft.com/en-us/research/project/situated-interaction/) project, as well as other research projects at Microsoft Research.
+* in the [MultiComp Lab](http://multicomp.cs.cmu.edu/) at Carnegie Mellon University.
+* in the [Speech Language and Interactive Machines](https://coen.boisestate.edu/slim/) research group at Boise State University.
+* in the [Qualitative Reasoning Group](http://www.qrg.northwestern.edu/), Northwestern University.

+If you would like to be added to this list, just add a [GitHub issue](https://github.com/Microsoft/psi/issues) and label it with the [`whoisusing`](https://github.com/Microsoft/psi/labels/whoisusing) label.
+Add a url to your research lab, website or project that you would like us to link to.

 # License

 Platform for Situated Intelligence is available under an [MIT License](https://github.com/Microsoft/psi/blob/master/LICENSE.txt).

+# Acknowledgments

+We would like to thank our internal and external early adopters for the feedback provided during the alpha testing period, including (but not limited to): [Daniel McDuff](http://alumni.media.mit.edu/~djmcduff/) and [Kael Rowan](https://www.microsoft.com/en-us/research/people/kaelr/) at MSR, Chirag Raman and Louis-Phillipe Morency in the [MultiComp Lab](http://multicomp.cs.cmu.edu/) at CMU, as well as adopters in the [SLIM research group](https://coen.boisestate.edu/slim/) at Boise State and in the [Qualitative Reasoning Group](http://www.qrg.northwestern.edu/) at Northwestern University.